 - Malpractice insurance for all activities within the scope of training

-- For a complete list of benefits, please see our GME website
+- For a complete list of benefits, please visit our Graduate Medical Education webpage

 We are a diverse group, but always interested in becoming more diverse!
 Technically we are with 52% female and 23% non-white.
-We were born in 11 different countries, 24 different states and speak 24 different languages.
-But in many ways our diversity extends far beyond statistics as we have a wide range of hobbies, talents and prior work experiences.
+We were born in 11 different countries, 24 different states, and speak 24 different languages.
+In many ways, our diversity extends far beyond statistics as we have a wide range of hobbies, talents, and prior work experiences.

-Please visit our Minority Affairs and Recruitment Page.
-For more information about visiting clerkships, please contact the Visiting Clerkship Program, Harvard Medical School at (617) 432.4422, and specify an interest in Beth Israel Deaconess Medical Center.
-Visit their website or send an email to email@example.com, for more information.
+Please visit the Center for Diversity, Equity and Inclusion webpage to learn more about diversity in medical education at BIDMC.
+For more information about visiting clerkships, please call the Visiting Clerkship Program at Harvard Medical School and specify an interest in Beth Israel Deaconess Medical Center.
+Visit their website or email the program for more information.